mohdUwaish59/Web-Scout/README.md

 - [Contributing](#contributing)
 - [Installation](#installation)
 ## About
-WebScout is a powerful web scraping and data visualization tool built using Django.
-It allows users to extract data from website [source](https://books.toscrape.com/index.html), store it in a MongoDB database, and generate detailed reports with visualizations.
+WebScout is a powerful web scraping and data visualization tool built using Scrapy and Django.
+It allows users to extract data from website [source](https://books.toscrape.com/index.html) and Images from [Getty Imges portal](https://www.gettyimages.de/), store it in a MongoDB database, and generate detailed reports with visualizations.

 Web scraping is a common technique used for various purposes, such as market research, competitive analysis, or data collection for research projects.
 WebScout simplifies the process by providing an easy-to-use web interface for scraping data from websites.
 Users can simply input the URL of the target website, and WebScout will handle the rest.